Resisting Arrest

 If no force or violence is used, you face a maximum punishment of 1 year in the county jail and a fine of $1000.
 However, if you removed a weapon from the officer in the course of the struggle, you may be charged with a felony and may face state prison time.
 If a threat or force or violence is used, you may be charged with a felony and could face a fine of up to $10,000 and punishment in state prison.
 If there was more than one officer involved, you may be charged with separate offenses for delaying each officer.

-If you have been charged with resisting arrest, contact Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+If you have been charged with resisting arrest, contact Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a confidential consultation or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.